dseguy/changedBehavior/README.md

 # PHP changed behavior database

-Sometimes, PHP changes behavior of its commands.
+Sometimes, PHP commands change their behavior.
 They are mentioned in the migration guides, and they are also collected here, with examples.

 You  can read them online at `https://php-changed-behaviors.readthedocs.io/en/latest/`_.

 ## Contribute

 To contribute, create a PHP script which illustrates a PHP change of behavior.
-Run the code across various PHP versions, such as 7.2 to 8.3 : at least two different results should appear across those versions.
+Run the code across various PHP versions, such as 7.2 to 8.3, 8.4-dev : at least two different results should appear across those versions.
 Add documentation for that code : description, extra blogs and tutorial, Send it as a PR.